November 26, 2024

 The information contained is not a substitute for financial advice from a professional who is aware of the facts and circumstances of your individual situation.
 We have done our best to ensure that the information provided in this document provide valuable information.
 Regardless of anything to the contrary, nothing available on or through this document should be understood as a recommendation that you should not consult with a financial professional (or other professional advisor) to address your particular information.
 We expressly recommend that you seek advice from a professional.
 Melbourne Capital Group and its representatives or affiliated persons do not provide tax, legal, or accounting advice.
 This guide has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.
 Melbourne Capital Group does not and cannot accept any responsibility for any action taken or refrained from being taken as a result of this information.

 Join our experts Toby Tallon, Private Client Tax Services at Evelyn Partners, and Jamie Bubb-Sacklyn, Private Wealth Manager at Melbourne Capital Group for a post-budget review.
-We’ll discuss the key impacts of Chancellor Rachel Reeves’s first Budget on expatriates and those with U.K. assets, and how these changes could affect your financial planning.
+We’ll discuss the key impacts of Chancellor Rachel Reeves’ first Budget on expatriates and those with U.K. assets, and how these changes could affect your financial planning.
 Sign up now.

 Checkbox Icon